zeldaret/oot/docs/music_macro_language.md

 **.define** *symbol* *value*

 **Description:** Defines a symbol that may be used elsewhere in the sequence script.
 The symbol may consist of any Unicode letter, number, or underscores.
 The value must be a primitive value.
-Symbols must be defined only once in a sequence, similar to
+Symbols must be defined only once in a sequence, their names are considered globals.

 **Parameters:**

 * `symbol` - The symbol being defined in the sequence.
-* `value` - A primitive that will the symbol represents.
+* `value` - A primitive that the symbol represents.

 **Example:**
 ```